-The board recommends that schools provide training in the area of communications skills that include professional ethics, salesmanship, decorum, client record keeping, basic tax information relating to booth renters, independent contractors employees and employers.
+The board recommends that schools provide training around communications skills that include professional ethics, salesmanship, decorum, client record keeping, basic tax information relating to booth renters, independent contractors, employees, and employers.

-No credit of any type shall be given for time spent in laundering towels or in washing or scrubbing floors, walls, woodwork, toilets, or windows.
+No credit of any type shall be given for time spent laundering towels or washing or scrubbing floors, walls, woodwork, toilets, or windows.